Ghana Journalists Association

 The Ghana Journalists Association (GJA) is the umbrella organization to which all journalists in Ghana belong.
 The current president is Mr Albert Kwabena Dwumfour.

 Founded in 1949, the Ghana Journalists Association (GJA) has become the umbrella organization representing Ghanaian journalists.
 It is registered as a professional association and listed as one of several bodies on the board of the National Media Commission.

-In its activities GJA tends to achieve higher professional standards, to promote and defend press freedom and to create solidarity among Ghanaian journalists and with other journalists both in Ghana and abroad.

-To realize these objectives GJA organizes educational programmes, workshops, seminars and lectures on issues relevant to media development and growth.

 In May 2021, the GJA, Ghana Independent Broadcasters Association and the Private Newspaper Printers Association of Ghana urged the National Security to apologize to the management of Citi FM and Citi TV due to the alleged assault and maltreatment of Caleb Kudah and the invasion of the media house.

-Ghana Journalists Association Code of Ethics

-The GJA Code of Ethics was adopted by the National Council of the Ghana Journalists Association at Sunyani on 27 July 1994.
-It was drawn up as a ready guide and is applicable to members of the association in the state-owned media, private media and local freelance journalists.

-The code provides a frame of reference to the National Executive and the Disciplinary Committee and members of the association when it becomes necessary to initiate disciplinary action against any member who flouts any Article of the Code.

-The code is meant to ensure that members adhere to the highest ethical standards, professional competence and good behaviour in carrying out their duties.

-As the fourth estate of the realm, the public expect the media to play their watchdog role.
-They should do this with a high sense of responsibility without infringing the rights of individuals and the society in general.